-My suitcase was full to the max even after we had packed up a large box to send to our hotel.
+My suitcase was full to the max even after we had packed a large box to send to our hotel.

-When you start interviewing movers they will meet with you at your house and do a walk through to get an idea of what is going and what is not.
+When you start interviewing shipping companies, they will meet with you at your house and do a walk-through to get an idea of what is going and what is not.

-As far as what to pack and ship, well the only advice I have is, if you don’t love it then leave it.
+As far as what to pack and ship, well the only advice I have is if you don’t love it then leave it.

 When we finally got our shipment and started to unpack we couldn’t believe what we chose to ship.
 So much of it just wasn’t worth the money to ship and could have easily been replaced.

-I placed ads for a few things with a price that I would be happy to sell it for.
+I placed ads for a few things with a price that I would be happy to sell them for.
 If someone bought it then it was meant to be; if not then we shipped it.

 So why did I sell it if I loved it?